 - Student must be a URM student.
 AACP identifies URM individuals in pharmacy as Black or African American, Hispanic or Latino, American Indian, Native Hawaiian, and/or Pacific Islander students who are U.S. citizens or permanent residents.

 - Students must demonstrate leadership, academic success, and a commitment to advancing the pharmacy profession and patient care.

 - GPA for current degree program must be 2.0 or greater on a 4.0 scale.
 Applicants from schools with other grading systems are still eligible to apply for the scholarship.
 Refer to Task 1 of the Application Sections below.

 - Student must submit a completed application by the deadline.

 - If a scholarship is awarded to an accepted (not yet enrolled) pharmacy student, the award will be granted to the institution after the individual has started classes in the PharmD program.
 These students will be ineligible to apply for this scholarship again in the future.

-- Scholarship recipients will be notified by mid-July 2019
+- Scholarship recipients will be notified by August 15, 2023.

-- AACP will announce the scholarship recipients on the AACP and Pharmacy is Right for Me websites and social media channels.
+- AACP will announce the scholarship recipients on the AACP and Pharmacy Is Right for Me websites and social media in Fall 2023.

 A single scholarship in the amount of $8,000 each will be awarded to five (5) outstanding URM students accepted into OR currently enrolled in their first (P1) year of the professional phase of the PharmD program at the time of submission.

 AACP will pay the scholarship funds for each awardee directly to the pharmacy college or school where the student has been accepted or is currently enrolled.
 Funds will be dispersed in fall 2023 after the 2023-2024 academic year begins.
 Each institution will exclusively apply the scholarship funds to the awardee’s tuition and/or fees.